michaelo-o/flexisaf-final-musicplayer/readme.md

-# Modern Music Player 🎵 by Michael Okwuosah
+# Browser Music Player 🎵 by Michael Okwuosah

 A responsive web-based music player that lets you play audio files directly from your device.
 Supports metadata reading, album art display, and real-time progress tracking.